 USDA Streamline Refinance: Everything You Need To Know

-City living was never for you.
+Let’s say city living has never been for you.
 Maybe you’ve settled on the edge of suburbia or in an area with more wide-open spaces.
-If that’s the case, perhaps you took advantage of a United States Department of Agriculture (USDA) loan for its numerous benefits including no required down payment and lower guarantee fee rates.
-If this is you, a USDA Streamline Refinance could be a good option.
-It also has downsides.
+If that’s the case, perhaps you took advantage of a United States Department of Agriculture (USDA) loan for its numerous benefits, including no required down payment and lower guarantee fee rates.
+If this accurately describes you, a USDA Streamline Refinance could be a good option.

 Although Rocket Mortgage® doesn’t offer USDA loans of any kind at the moment, including USDA Streamlines, we want you to be fully educated on all types of mortgage refinances.
 Let’s take a look at everything you should know about USDA Streamline Refinances.

 What Is A USDA Streamline Refinance?